bigsk1/bitcoinlib_rpc/README.md

 ## Installation and Setup

 - Install Python 3.10 (3.11 might work but is untested).
 You can create a conda environment with Python 3.10.4.
-- Install bitcoinlib: `pip install bitcoinlib`.
+- Install bitcoinlib: `pip install bitcoinlib`
-- Install required dependencies: `sudo apt install build-essential python3-dev libgmp3-dev`.
+- Install required dependencies: `sudo apt install build-essential python3-dev libgmp3-dev`

 ### Create Wallet

 - Open `create_test_wallet.py` and change the wallet name at the bottom (avoid spaces).
-- Run `python create_test_wallet.py`.
+- Run `python create_test_wallet.py`
 - You will get a `.txt` file with wallet details, including the private key in WIF format.

 ### Set Environment Variables